"Dance is a universal language and allows me to communicate with anyone from anywhere in the world."

 With the city of London as its focus, this Education Abroad course (ENGLISH 4554: English Studies and Global Human Rights) will explore global migration in the context of the current crisis around refugees.
 Framed around five key terms – migration, suspicion, crisis, exhaustion and fusion — we will study cultural representations (art, literature, film, theatre, exhibitions and photography) with an emphasis on London’s rich history of immigration and present emphases on national security.
 We will study national and international policies and debates and meet with London organizations that work with refugees.

-This course will be led by Professors Wendy S. Hesford and Amy Shuman.
+This course will be led by Professor Wendy S. Hesford.
 Hesford is a professor of English and the faculty director of the Global Arts + Humanities Discovery Theme.
 She is interested in the transformative role that critical human rights literacy plays in exposing the violence of representation, revealing hidden, repressed and silenced stories.
-Shuman is a professor of English and specializes in narrative, literacy, political asylum, disability, food customs, feminist theory and critical theory.

 This course is in the process of being rescheduled due to COVID-19 cancellation.